 - Sick leave may be used for the following:

 - Personal illness, disability or injury (including illness or disability due to pregnancy), childbirth or to recover from childbirth.

 - Given that many appointments do not require an entire duty period be taken off, Programs will make every effort to allow Residents to attend appointments during scheduled duties, with the Resident performing his/her normal duties before and/or after the appointment.
 The Resident must provide advance notice to their Program Director of any such appointments, and otherwise comply with any applicable Program policy.
 The goal is to minimize the disruption to patient care and Resident training, while encouraging Residents to avail themselves of appropriate personal health care.
 The Resident will thus not be absent for the entire duty period during a given twenty four (24) hour period, and in turn, should not be charged a full sick day.
 Residents who take less than four (4) hours during a given twenty four (24) hour period will be charged a half sick day.
 Programs may apply their discretion to not charge sick leave for appointments at the very beginning or very end of the their working day.
 Residents who have appointments during a scheduled break need not use their sick and health maintenance leave.

-- To care for a child of the resident who has a health condition that requires treatment or supervision.
+- To care for a child (as defined in Family Member below) of the resident who has a health condition that requires treatment or supervision.

 - To care for the Resident’s seriously ill family member or partner.

 - Absence necessitated by the death of a resident’s family member.

 - To accompany a family member or partner to medical, dental, or optical appointments where the Resident’s presence is required.
 The Resident must make advance arrangements with the Program for such absences.

 - Condolence or bereavement – see bereavement leave for details.
 (Article 12)

 - Accrued sick leave may be used when the employee’s child’s school or day care has been closed by a public health official for any health related reason.